 Though the convener is anonymous, you can feel their resignation in the written notes summarizing the meeting: "[it] had the predictable results...no one was fully prepared to discuss the problem...data extremely sketchy...discrepancies typically 15% - 20%."

 Such is the lament of the Apollo cost curious.
 Somehow, the United States' greatest triumph in human exploration—a triumph of engineering, cooperation, and organization—evades answers to seemingly simple questions: how much did it cost and when was the money spent?

 The lack of detailed, reliable cost data on Apollo—easily the most important human spaceflight effort of all time—still baffles me.
-Much of the details have been lost to time, as accounting practices changed over the past half-century and records were lost, misfiled, or stored away, undigitized, across historical vaults in various NASA centers.
+Many of the details have been lost to time, as accounting practices changed over the past half-century and undigitized records were lost, misfiled, or forgotten in historical vaults throughout various NASA centers.

 Taking the lead from the anonymous notetaker in NASA's financial office, I did the first part, which was to revisit all NASA budget submissions to Congress between the fiscal years 1961 and 1974.
 Though these documents were digitized by NASA headquarters' history office, they were not readily available online (until now).
 Every annual budget submission contains a wealth of data, including self-reported obligations (contracted expenditures) for NASA programs 2 fiscal years' previous.
 For example, the 1965 NASA budget submission lists "actual" spending amounts contracted by the agency in the 1963 fiscal year.

 Comprehensive Project Apollo cost data, non-inflation adjusted dollar amounts, program-by-program cost breakdowns, construction costs, and relative GDP adjustments are available in this Google Spreadsheet or as a downloadable Excel spreadsheet.